node-red/node-red.github.io/docs/getting-started/upgrading.md

 To check for, and re-install outdated nodes that are installed in the user directory you have two options:

-Use the `Manage Pallet` menu from within node-red's editor UI.
+Use the `Manage Pallete` menu from within node-red's editor UI.
 You can then remove, add, and also update nodes.
 Or via the command-line as follows;

     cd ~/.node-red
     npm outdated